ddebrunner/streamsx.microservice/java/com.ibm.streamsx.microservices.common/README.md

 * Subsclass from AbstractSPLService
 * Implement the `getMainCompositeFQN` function and provide the name of the main composite to execute
 * Implement a main method to instantiate and execute the service

+For an example of a SPL microservice, see samples/spl/example.spl/services.